Global Wind Day, a day to celebrate a unique resource

 Wind energy and its types

 Wind energy is energy obtained from the wind, more specifically by harnessing the kinetic energy of air currents.
-This requires the use of wind turbines, imposing structures oriented in the direction of the wind that capture its force and first convert it into mechanical rotational energy and then, thanks to a generator, into electrical energy.
-This energy is fed through cables to a transformer substation, which in turn transfers it to the distribution networks so that it reaches the end consumer.
+This requires the use of wind turbines; imposing structures oriented in the direction of the wind that capture its force and first convert it into mechanical rotational energy and subsequently via a generator into electrical energy.
+This energy is transmitted via cables to a transformer substation, which in turn feeds it into the electrical networks so that it reaches the end consumer.

-One of the reasons why it was necessary to celebrate Global Wind Day was because wind energy is experiencing an important moment of expansion, with several years of record levels of new capacity commissioned.
-However, there are two types of wind energy:
+One of the reasons why it became necessary to celebrate Global Wind Day was because wind energy is currently experiencing a significant period of expansion, with several years running of record-breaking new capacity coming online.
+However, it is important to distinguish between two types of wind energy:

-- Onshore wind: As the name suggests, wind farms are located on land.
+As the name suggests the wind farms are located on land.

 Iberdrola, the importance of wind energy